 A text file whose contents and format is identical to that described above in the section entitled CEMEnumerations.txt.

-Attribute Reset Defintions Text File
+Attribute Reset Definitions Text File

 This file contains a series of building component attribute groups.
 Each group is led by one or more records beginning with a value of 0 followed by a component attribute and each group is concluded by one or more records beginning with a value of 1 (followed by a component attribute).
 Whenever the user modifies a building attribute that is referenced in a ‘0’ (leading) reset data record, then all attributes that are referenced in subsequent ‘1’ (trailing) records will be re-defaulted, meaning that any user-specified data is removed and the attribute is then re-defaulted.